deepsita/INV_ASAP7nm/README.md

 # INV_ASAP7nm
 Inverter Layout with ASAP7nm Finfet Tech Lib.
-Aim is to examine the layout of a typical CMOS standard cell that includes both n-type and p-type finFETs.

 Many characteristics of traditional planar CMOS geometry are relevant to nonplanar finFET technology.
 A significant shift from traditional CMOS layout is that the transistor width (W) is no longer a variable in the design process.

 The nonplanar FinFET exhibits the same qualitative dependence of I_DS on V_GS and V_DS as the traditional planar MOSFET under gradual-channel conditions, with the planar width W replaced by the effective width W_eff of the nonplanar structure.